t2elzeth/mt.kg/README.md

 ```

 And then install all required modules for nodejs app to work.
-Go to `generator/` directory and delete `node_modules/`.
-Don't worry, it will be created again as you start installing all modules back
+Go to `generator/` directory and start installing all modules back
 ```
 cd generator/

-rm -rf node_modules/
 npm i
 ```